 The Maine Department of Marine Resources allows divers and draggers to forage for scallops only from December to April, and this year, with some areas shut down early to protect the harvest, Penobscot remains one of the bays whose bounty is fair game.
 Not ready to dive into 35-degree waters?
 Splurge on a stew of coastal shellfish – featuring day-boat scallops, in addition to mussels, clams, Maine Lobster, shrimp, and haddock – at Samoset’s Italian-inspired restaurant, La Bella Vita.

 2020 Festivals & Events

 For eight days every February, Camden cooks up this downtown feast of frigid fun, which includes a community-wide ice-carving contest at the amphitheater, a fund-raising polar plunge into the harbor, the U.S. National Toboggan Championships and CamJam Freestyle Ski & Snowboard Competition at the Snow Bowl, and more.
 Samoset’s master chef, Tim Pierce, is also a master ice sculptor, and leads clinics in the art of turning a 300-pound block of ice into anything from an egg to a swan.

-The Maine hills are alive year-round with the sound of music as this family-friendly Rockport-based nonprofit presents a diverse display of talents, including the International String Trio (February 9) and China’s Peking Acrobats, performing a 2,000-year-old tradition (March 1).
+The Maine hills are alive year-round with the sound of music as this family-friendly Rockport-based nonprofit presents a diverse display of talents, including a Piano Battle where two pianists go head-to-head on stage to compete for the popular vote of the audience.

-Camden’s Hartstone Hideaway Restaurant and Sea Dog Brewing Company are two of the dozens of restaurants participating in this palatable celebration of culinary talents, which features specially priced three-course meals.
+Camden’s 40 Paper Bistro and Sea Dog Brewing Company are two of the dozens of restaurants participating in this palatable celebration of culinary talents, which features specially priced three-course meals.